AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 .. danger::
    Do not simply copy package directories on disk.
-   You should always use ``rez-cp`` or use the API.
+   You should always use :ref:`rez-cp` or use the API.
 Copying directly on disk is bypassing rez and this can cause problems such as a stale resolve cache.
-Using ``rez-cp`` and the API give you more control anyway.
+Using :ref:`rez-cp` and the API give you more control anyway.

 .. _enabling-package-copying: